 Testing

-I recommend establishing performance baselines using testing tools like PageSpeed Insights, web.dev, or WebPageTest and reviewing your website’s performance routinely.
+Establish performance baselines using testing tools like PageSpeed Insights, WebPageTest, GTMetrix, etc., and routinely review your website’s performance.
 If performance drops off, you need to find out why and fast, especially if you are in a tight race with competitors.

-When testing your website with performance tools, I recommend using at least two different tools and taking the average.
-This is because each tool measures things a bit differently.
+Note: When testing your website with performance tools, use at least two different tools and take the average.
+Each tool measures things differently.